reumng120/Learning_AI/Thsrc_captcha_sample/README.md

 ## Learing sessions
-PART 1 will show the training results of the VGG16 module.<br>
+PART 1 will show the training results of the VGG16 module.

-PART 2 is to refer to the program adjustments of the two authors, modify the module parameters and training data for different tests.<br>
+PART 2 is to refer to the program adjustments of the two authors, modify the module parameters and training data for different tests.